Lawn Fertilization Nutrients and Tips in Oxford

 - Watch for fragments such as twigs, clippings and leaves in ditches, brooks, lakes and other water sources.
 In addition, put lawn clippings back on the lawn for better nutrition.

 - Put fertilizer on the perimeter of the lawn and then move back and forth in a regular pattern.
 Overlap each route a bit so that all areas receive even amounts of fertilizer.

 Contact Us to Find Out More

 Of course, there are many other issues involved in fertilization, for example, whether to go with organic or chemical fertilizer.
-Contact us at Elowsky Lawn Services today so we can talk about your needs.
+Contact us at Elowsky Lawn Services of Michigan Inc today so we can talk about your needs.
 Lawn fertilization is a key step in the overall health of your lawn ecosystem and is worth careful attention.